On Linear Separation Capacity of Self-Supervised Representation Learning: Augmentation Invariant Manifold Learning

 Besides the observed samples, we can also generate additional augmented data from the observed data in various applications.
 For instance, cropping, rotation, colorization, and scaling can produce new images from the original images \citep{shorten2019survey}.
 The augmented data is treated as an equivalent yet distinct version of the original data, offering supplementary information beyond the observed data.
 In recent years, self-supervised representation learning methods, encompassing both contrastive and non-contrastive approaches, have been introduced to learn data representations by harnessing this equivalent relationship among augmented data \citep{chen2020simple,grill2020bootstrap,tian2020contrastive,chen2021exploring,zbontar2021barlow,wang2022augmentation}.
 The data augmentation invariant representations learned through these methods can enhance downstream analysis.

 To leverage augmented data, existing self-supervised representation learning methods aim to learn a data representation that is invariant to augmented data, i.e.,

 where $X'_i$ is a data point randomly generated by applying data augmentation techniques to $X_i$.
 Specifically, augmentation invariant manifold learning has been recently introduced to learn data representation by capturing the geometric structure of the manifold and the invariance property of augmented data \citep{wang2022augmentation}.
-To elaborate further, the loss function of augmentation invariant manifold learning can be formulated as
+To elaborate further, augmentation invariant manifold learning can be formulated as an stochastic optimization algorithm and the loss function on a small batch of samples $\Scal\subset\{1,\ldots,n\}$ is defined as

-where $X_{i'}$ is a sample randomly drawn from $X_1,\ldots,X_n$, $W_{i,i'}$ represents the weights between $X_i$ and $X'_{i'}$, and $\Rcal(\Theta_\beta)$ is a regularization term enforcing an orthonormal representation.
+where $X'_{i}$ and $X''_i$ are independent augmented copies of $X_i$, $W_{i,j}$ represents the weights between $X'_i$ and $X''_{j}$, and $\Rcal(\Theta_\beta)$ is a regularization term enforcing an orthonormal representation.
 In the above loss function, the first term corresponds to a computationally efficient version of the graph Laplacian, while the second term aims to capture the similarity between augmented data.
+The detailed algorithm of augmentation invariant manifold learning can be found in Algorithm~\ref{ag:aimlop} in Appendix.

-In \cite{wang2022augmentation}, it is demonstrated that preserving the similarity of augmented data is equivalent to incorporating weights between augmented data of two samples.
-From this perspective, an equivalent form of augmentation invariant manifold learning follows a similar procedure to the classical Laplacian-based method, but assesses the similarity between two samples using the average of weights between their augmented data:
+\cite{wang2022augmentation} demonstrated that preserving the similarity of augmented data is equivalent to incorporating weights between augmented data of two samples.
+From this perspective, an equivalent form of augmentation invariant manifold learning in Algorithm~\ref{ag:aimlop} follows a similar procedure to the classical Laplacian-based method, but assesses the similarity between two samples using the average of weights between their augmented data: